Low-FODMAP diet

 Phase 1, strict elimination (4-6 weeks)

 Cut all high-FODMAP foods.
 The Monash FODMAP app is the gold-standard reference, updated as new foods are tested.
-Symptoms should improve within 1-2 weeks if you're FODMAP-sensitive.
-If nothing changes after 4 weeks, FODMAPs probably aren't the issue and you can stop.
+Assess symptoms after the 4-6 week period.
+If they have not improved, FODMAPs probably aren't the trigger and it's worth considering other therapies.

 Phase 2, structured reintroduction (6-8 weeks)

-Reintroduce ONE FODMAP group at a time, in increasing doses across 3 days, with rest days between groups.
+Reintroduce ONE FODMAP group at a time over about 3 days per challenge, keeping the background diet low-FODMAP, with rest days between groups.
 The 6 main groups are fructans (wheat, garlic, onion), galacto-oligosaccharides (legumes), lactose (milk products), fructose excess (honey, mango), sorbitol (apple, stone fruit), and mannitol (mushrooms, cauliflower).
 You'll likely tolerate some at full doses, others at moderate, and some not at all.

 Phase 3, personalised long-term diet